 They have a proud and sometimes unpleasant manner of being proud of who they are and all that they do, they believe they are far better, and above all others, they believe their reality as fact, they believe they are always right even when faced with evidence proving otherwise.
 They have an exaggerated opinion of themselves, their abilities and their achievements.

-Some victim narcissists are less evident as they don’t always act grand manner, yet most narcissistic people will play victim at some point to gain attention.
-Deep down those who don’t show it and those who do show it feel within themselves far superior to all others, they believe their wisdom and talents are far above all others, some will use their body’s, others will use their minds, they can all use both, they believe others are insignificant and will do their best to make others feel insecure around them.
+Some victim narcissists are less evident as they don’t always act in a grand manner, and most narcissistic people will play victim at some point to gain attention.
+Deep down those who don’t show it and those who do show it feel within themselves far superior than all others, they believe their wisdom and talents are far above all others.
+Some will use their body’s the Somatic narcissist, and others will use their minds the Cerebral narcissist.
+Some can use both.
+They believe others are insignificant and will do their best to make others feel Insecure around them.
 To emphasise to themselves that they are superior to all others.